apache/incubator-kie-kogito-pipelines/docs/jenkins.md

 Using a proper `Jenkinsfile.seed` stored directly into the repository folders will allow to set a hook on that repository to be able to refresh the jobs easily when an update is done.

 *NOTE: Your pipelines' Jenkinsfiles can be stored anywhere in the repository.
 The reference is anyway done in the job script, so you can put whatever you want if needed.
-One good practise would be to store it at the root of the project or in the `.jenkins` folder.*
+One good practise would be to store it in the `.ci/jenkins` folder.*

 ### Generated jobs structure